dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 the same number of groups in its manifest.json file as the cluster to which it is being restored.

-{{% notice "note" %}}
-When running a live restore, you only need to send the request to a single Alpha.
-If you run the same restore on a different Alpha at the same time, then another restore operation will be started.
-{{% /notice %}}

 Restore can be performed from Amazon S3 / Minio or from a local directory.
 Below is the documentation for the fields inside `RestoreInput` that can be passed into the mutation.